Home / ORPAS Application Guide / ORPAS – McMaster University

 MSc (OT): International Degrees and Exchange Work

-If you are an international applicant, completed courses at an international institution or have completed exchange work you must submit the following required documentation to ORPAS to ensure your application is complete:
+If you are an international applicant and/or completed your degree or additional courses at an international institution, you must submit the following required documentation to ORPAS to ensure your application is complete:

 • World Education Services (WES) assessment